|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 She stated, "Actually, yes.
 Almost every time, really."
 I then stated, "So the pictures of the infinitesimally small women doesn’t really keep you on track at all.
 In fact, it derails you into an overeating episode.
 Perhaps if you did not have such an unreachable goal, you might be able to feel less depressed and more able to control your habits."
 Think of your Holly.
 What unrealistic standards has he or she set?

-On this track, we discussed three concepts related to self-image distortion in bulimic clients.
+In this section, we discussed three concepts related to self-image distortion in bulimic clients.
 These three concepts related to self-image distortion in bulimic clients included: weight-obsessive thoughts; overestimating size; and unrealistic standards.

-On the next track, we will examine three binge trigger categories.
+In the next section, we will examine three binge trigger categories.
 These three binge trigger categories include: food and eating; body weight and shape; and negative emotions.

 Others who bought this Eating Disorders Course

 Social Work CEUs, Psychology CEUs, Counselor CEUs, MFT CEUs